Probabilistic Waring problems for finite simple groups: The Waring problem

-These equations are $\F_{q^f}$-linear except for the last, which is homogeneous of degree $2$ as a polynomial over $\F_q$.
-Since a quadratic form in $k$ variables over a field of cardinality $q$ takes on each possible value at least $q^{k-2}$ times, we conclude that the probability of any single value $v'$ for $h(w_r)$ is at most $q^{f(1+r-n)}\le q^{f(1+(i-1)m+j-n)}$.
-Thus,
+The equations (\ref{witt}) are $\F_{q^f}$-linear except for the last, in which the left hand side is a quadratic form over $\F_q$.
+Since a quadratic form in $k$ variables over a field of cardinality $q$ takes on each possible value at least $q^{k-2}$ times, we conclude that the probability of any single possible value $w'$ for $h(w_r)$ is at most $\alpha q^{f(1+r-n)}\le \alpha q^{f(1+(i-1)m+j-n)}$.
+Since